User Decision Guidance with Selective Explanation Presentation from Explainable-AI

 \subsection{Algorithm}

 The main components of {\PropMethod} are UserModel and $\pi$.
 UserModel is a model of a user who makes decision $d_u$. {\PropMethod} uses it for user decision prediction:

 The output of UserModel is represented as a probaility distribution of $d_u$ conditioned by $\bm{c}$ and $\bm{x}$, where $\bm{x} \in \bm{X}$ is a combination of explanations to be presented to the user, and $\bm{c}$ represents all the other contextual information including AI predictions, task status, and user status.
+In this paper, we developed a dataset of ($\bm{c}, \bm{x},$ and $d_u$) and prepared a machine learning model that was trained with the dataset for implementing this.

 In addition, {\PropMethod} has a policy $\pi$, which considers a decision $d_\mathrm{AI}$ based on $\bm{c}$.
 This inference is done in parallel with user decision-making: